 Utilizing the Florida's Continuous Improvement Model (FCIM), teachers implement the steps in the Plan-Do-Check-Act cycle to focus instruction based on disaggregation of data.
 Highly qualified teachers trained on Marzano's High Probability strategies continuously meet to review data, reflect on current practices, and adjust instruction accordingly.
 Data chat meetings are held regularly to address academic needs of students at all instructional levels.
 Students needing additional support are monitored through the MTSS/RTI process.
 The MTSS/RTI process ensures students receive targeted instructional support to address any academic deficiencies.
-BASIS data management system is used to monitor students frequently throughout the school year.
+Basis, a data management system, is used to monitor students frequently throughout the school year.

-Highly structured management systems and resources, such as i-Ready, Daily 5, ReadyGen's instructional routines, Fundations, Think Central, and STAR Enterprise are also used to differentiate the students' learning experiences.
-Last year, Personal Math Trainer (PMT) an online, adaptive system with interventions, enrichment, and assessments was implemented for all students.
+Highly structured management systems and resources, such as i-Ready, Daily 5, ReadyGen's instructional routines, Fundations, Think Central, Leveled Literacy Intervention, and Star Enterprise are also used to differentiate the students' learning experiences.
+Personal Math Trainer (PMT) an online, adaptive system with interventions, enrichment, and assessments was implemented for all students last year.
+This year, Reflex Math was added to the curriculum to increase math fluency for students in grades K-5.
 Educational activities and lessons are tailored to the instructional level of each group.
 Teachers differentiate instruction through flexible grouping, ongoing assessment, and students' interests.